 - Transfer the browned pork to a plate.

-Step Two: Cook Onions & Jalapenos
+2) Cook Onions and Jalapenos

 - You'll need about 2 tablespoons of fat in the pan.
 Discard any excess fat.
 (If your pork was lean and did not render enough fat, use olive oil to bring the total amount to 2 tablespoons.)